 Dana Gibson Hoyt

-She completed a bachelor of science degree in business accounting (1981) and master of business degree (1984) from Texas Woman's University and earned her doctorate in business from the University of Texas at Arlington.
+She holds a BS degree in business-accounting and a Master of Business Administration at Texas Woman’s University (TWU), and a doctorate in business at the University of Texas at Arlington.

 James F. Gaertner